telerik/kendo-ui-core/docs/controls/scheduling/gantt/how-to/creating-custom-view.md

 ## See Also

-Other articles on Kendo UI Gantt:
+Other articles on the Kendo UI Gantt:

 * [Gantt JavaScript API Reference](/api/javascript/ui/gantt)
 * [How to Colorize Tasks]({% slug howto_colorize_tasks_gantt %})